 Venue: Online Meeting - view the meeting at www.mybostonuk.com/youtube

-The minutes of the Cabinet meeting held on 21 October 2020 were received and signed by the Chairman.
+The minutes of the meeting held on 27th January 2020 were agreed as a correct record, to be signed by the Chairman.

 To receive apologies for absence.

 There were apologies for absence from Councillor Martin Howard.

 DECLARATION OF INTERESTS

 To receive declarations of interests in respect of any item on the agenda.

 To answer any written questions received from members of the public no later than 5 p.m. two clear working days prior to the meeting – for this meeting the deadline is 5 p.m. on Wednesday 4th November 2020.

 FUND MANAGER PRESENTATION

 (A presentation by Link Group, Property Fund Managers)